Echo-evolution data generation for quantum error mitigation via neural networks: Analysis of the neural network size, continued

 \section{Analysis of the neural network size, continued}

 In the main text, we trained a neural network with a single hidden layer on data obtained from the echo evolution of the spin system.
 Then we demonstrated quantum error mitigation in data obtained from the forward-in-time dynamics of the spin system.
 For that experiment, we chose a particular size of the hidden layer (200 neurons).
-In this section, we provide analysis illustrating that the number of neurons in the hidden layer can be lowered to approximately the size of data vectors.
+In this section, we provide analysis illustrating that the number of neurons in the hidden layer, in the case of dynamics simulation considered here, can be lowered to approximately the size of data vectors.
 In the following, we provide simulations for neural networks with variable width of the hidden layer and with other parts of the setup fixed - e.g., for the number of hidden layers, activation functions, loss function, and training procedure details (type of optimizer, size of data batches, etc.).

 To analyze this question, we evaluate the quality of error mitigation depending on hidden layer width.
 In particular, we use a trained neural network to mitigate quantum noise error in the test data set - a hold-out part of echo evolution data to evaluate error mitigation performance.
 For a test set of a fixed size, we can calculate statistics on error-mitigated observable values and thus see how good our trained network performs error mitigation.